playframework/playframework/documentation/manual/javaGuide/advanced/extending/JavaPlugins.md

 ## Implementing plugins

 Implementing a plugin requires two steps.
-The first is to implement the `play.Plugin` interface.
-Implementations of this interface must accept a single argument of type `play.Application`:
+The first is to implement the `play.Plugin` interface:

 @[code](code/javaguide/advanced/extending/MyPlugin.java)